Location: Off BC Highway 16, near the town of Smithers.

 Hudson Bay Mountain - Smithers hiking - Glacier Gulch trail

-on the glacier, we went just a bit forward, seen that the glacier near
+to safely hike on the glacier, we went just a bit forward, as the glacier near

 its edge was covered with numerous stones, making traction easy.
 That

 said, it's a risky proposition, considering the melting season.